 Additional features not covered in the diagram are also available for the module.
 These come into effect when a different command matches those in the API.
-The first is a ”Call” command, which prompts the module to send a blank ”Success” report back.
-Next, the ”Free” command will prompt the module to set the Jam flag back to default, allowing the module to resume normal operation.
+The first is a "Call” command, which prompts the module to send a blank "Success” report back.
+Next, the "Free” command will prompt the module to set the Jam flag back to default, allowing the module to resume normal operation.
 The last being the “LCD” command.
 This command only applies to the module with the address 1, as it is intended that this module have a LCD connected to it.
-If an ”LCD” command is received, bytes 4 to the 3rd last byte will be the data that should be displayed on the LCD.
+If an "LCD” command is received, bytes 4 to the 3rd last byte will be the data that should be displayed on the LCD.
 The data received should be in ASCII format.
 For all the above, the normal integrity checks are applied to ensure no corruption has occurred.

-The alpha version of this program was tested on a prototype set up using prototyping cables and and an electronic breadboard to simulate the PCB prior to assembly to verify its functionality and to ensure it would not somehow damage the PCB.
-This was very successful and effective, as it helpped to debug various problems prior to having access to the PCB.
+The alpha version of this program was tested on a prototype set up using prototyping cables and an electronic breadboard to simulate the PCB prior to assembly to verify its functionality and to ensure it would not somehow damage the PCB.
+This was very successful and effective, as it helped to debug various problems prior to having access to the PCB.